oVirt/ovirt-system-tests/docs/how-it-works/package_management.markdown

     ```

 2. Inside Lago's prefix, repoman creates a directory named `internal_repo` and
-adds to it the rpms found in the sources that were specified using
+adds to it the RPMs found in the sources that were specified using
 `-s,--extra-rpm-source` option to `run_suite.sh`.
 An example of an
 `internal_repo`: